 Images: With the kind permission of Jon-Lars Sorenson.
 More pics at: http://s44.photobucket.com/user/R90S/library/

 When designing exhaust systems for race engines, I pit a couple simulation programs against eachother.
 This has proved to yield pretty good base designs from which dyno tuning takes over: a complex world of interactions including the tricky relationship between exhaust design and inlet tract design.
 The whole system can be likened to a double ended pipe organ with the inlet and exhaust valves as keys – it is literally akin to tuning a musical instrument.

-All well and good to put this sort of effort into shaving half a second off a racing lap time, but for your average rider on a street bike with its wide operating parameters, moderate departures from design optimals will likely go unnoticed.
+All well and good to put this sort of effort into shaving half a second off a racing lap time, but for your average rider on a street bike with its wide operating parameters, moderate departures from design optimals will be lost in the noise.
 The calculated base design should be good enough.
 Besides, packaging contraints will often have you deviating from design ideals, in which case the exercise may instead become a matter of avoiding lengths and diameters that actively rob horsepower where you want it.
 This is particularly true of the ‘tail-pipe’ length which includes the collector length (downstream of the merge) and the muffler length.

 For the calculated tail-pipe lengths to work, the muffler should be a straight-through absorber type of the same internal diameter as the collector.
 Unfortunately, the optimal overall tail-pipe length is influenced by the individual muffler characteristics and its length.
 So the tail-pipe lengths below are a rough guide only.
 Anyway, let’s be honest, half the time we choose mufflers for their looks and sound right?
 Call that ‘ego contraints’, which leads to the following fromula:

 Wide operating/operator parameters + packaging constraints + ego constraints = big fat compromise!